Jack12346785/cosmic-archive-api/README.md

   }'

 Deployment process
-This project ships with a deploy-ready render.yaml, meaning you can deploy it instantly to Render.
+This project ships with a deploy ready render.yaml, meaning you can deploy it instantly to Render.
 Connect this codebase to a GitHub repository and enjoy your live project link.

 Deployment steps
 1) Upload this project to your GitHub account.